xrexonx/electron-soundcloud-player/README.md

 # electron-soundcloud-player

+A simple music player built in elecron and reactJS using SoundCloud.

 **Clone and run for a quick way to see this Electron Sound Cloud App player in action.**

 A basic Electron application needs just these files: